lauris/awesome-scala/README.md

 * [sbt-api-mappings ★ 38 ⧗ 67](https://github.com/ThoughtWorksInc/sbt-api-mappings) - A Sbt plugin that resolves external API links to common Scala libraries.
 * [sbt-buildinfo ★ 274 ⧗ 1](https://github.com/sbt/sbt-buildinfo) - Generates Scala source from build definition.
 * [sbt-classfinder ★ 3 ⧗ 39](https://github.com/ruippeixotog/sbt-classfinder) - Retrieves runtime information about the classes and traits in a project.
+* [sbt-dependency-check ★ 108 ⧗ 0](https://github.com/albuch/sbt-dependency-check) - SBT Plugin for OWASP DependencyCheck.
+Monitor your dependencies and report if there are any publicly known vulnerabilities (e.g. CVEs).
 * **[sbt-dependency-graph ★ 731 ⧗ 1](https://github.com/jrudolph/sbt-dependency-graph)** - Create a dependency graph for your project.
 * [sbt-docker ★ 422 ⧗ 3](https://github.com/marcuslonnberg/sbt-docker) - Create Docker images directly from sbt
 * [sbt-doctest ★ 148](https://github.com/tkawachi/sbt-doctest) - Plugin for sbt that generates tests from examples in ScalaDoc.